Valley-Polarized Quantum Anomalous Hall State in Moir\'e MoTe$_2$/WSe$_2$ Heterobilayers

+In the SM Sec.
+V \cite{Supp}, we go beyond the pseudomagnetic field approximation and introduce an effective tight-binding model to describe the MoTe$_2$/WSe$_2$ heterobilayer with lattice relaxation.
+We demonstrate how lattice relaxation can cause gap closing and reopening and change the topology of the top moir\'e bands.
+Both the gap closing positions as well as the topology of bands of the effective tight-binding model are consistent with the results from the pseudomagnetic field description.

 {\emph {Acknowledgments.}}--- The authors thank the discussions with Liang Fu, Adrian Po, and Berthold J{\"a}ck.
-K.T.L. acknowledges the support of the Croucher Foundation and HKRGC through C6025-19G, C6026-16W, 16310219 and16309718.
+K.T.L. acknowledges the support of the Croucher Foundation and HKRGC through RFS2021-6S03, C6025-19G, AoE/P-701/20, 16310520, 16310219 and16309718.
 K.F.M. acknowledges the support of the Air Force Office of Scientific Research under award number FA9550-20-1-0219.

 \onecolumngrid

 {S\arabic{equation}} { \Roman{section}}

 {S\arabic{figure}} {\arabic{table}} [1]{[S#1]} [1]{#1} \makeatletter